-We were welcomed to the market by a table selling all sort of crystals and fossilized shells!
+I was welcomed to the market by a table selling all sort of crystals and fossilized shells!
 This was such a delight.
 Though in what is a very New-Age-y part of Seattle, I wasn’t too surprised.
-Landon bought me a beautiful hunk of rich purple amethyst, which is supposed to be good for creativity.
+I went home with a beautiful hunk of rich purple amethyst, which is supposed to be good for creativity.

-After I pulled myself away from the tables of crystals, we meandered through the rest of the market.
+After I pulled myself away from the tables of crystals, I meandered through the rest of the market.
 I was expecting more vegetables, actually, but it’s more of a craft fair than a farmer’s market (I think the correct term is flea market).
-We saw people selling clothes, lamps, shoes, artwork, tools, furniture, designed-to-order T-shirts, cookware, handmade mugs… The list was endless!
+I saw people selling clothes, lamps, shoes, artwork, tools, furniture, designed-to-order T-shirts, cookware, handmade mugs… The list was endless!

 There were also a ton of food vendors and food trucks, because of course.
 This is Seattle.

 One woman was selling succulents, and although I see these every day at work I couldn’t help but be drawn to her unique potting methods.
 It looked as though she had basically gone to Goodwill and picked out every container she could find, then arranged beautiful collections of plants and stones inside!
 They were so creative, deliciously lovely in a quirky way.

 She’d also planted a bunch of mini ones in wine corks, which I also thought was a fabulous idea